fluencelabs/docs/docs/build-mvm/glossary.md

 Conducted and checked by [AquaVM](#aquavm) during execution on every step.

-See [Golden Particles](#golden-particle) to learn more about Proof of Processing use for payments.
+See [Golden Particles](#golden-particle) to learn more about the use of Proof of Processing to facilitate verifiable deal settlement, i.e. payment for Cloudless Function executions.

 #### Proof of Execution

-Proof of [Compute Function](#compute-function) i.e., a single function execution that runs on a [Peer](#peer), that attests that computation was done correctly.
+Proof of [Compute Function](#compute-function): an attestation that a computation of a single function, running on a [Peer](#peer), was done correctly.

 PoE is pluggable, so that different workloads can benefit from the decentralization of compute.
 The options might include:
 - zero knowledge proofs (ZKP)